A grove of trees grew in my absence

 So I was transplanted.

-For the past four years, I have been in contact with potential biological family members in China, specifically my older sister.
+Currently I am exploring my complicated identity as an adopted Chinese American.
+Being raised in Washington, DC by a single mother has left me questioning my origins and wondering what happened to my biological family.
+For the past four years I have been in contact with potential biological family members in China, specifically my older sister.
 Through my art practice, I process my abandonment, recall memories, explore hybridized Chinese American culture, and contemplate the unforeseen possibility of reuniting with my biological family.
-As a byproduct of China’s one-child policy (1979-2015), I seek to express my personal narrative through print-based installations, poems, and sculptural multiples.
-The laborious nature of repetitious printmaking serves as a process method for abandonment trauma.
+As a byproduct of China’s former one-child policy (1979-2015), I seek to express my personal narrative through print-based installations, poems, and sculptural multiples.

 With the forthcoming year of the pig, my work also will have a new beginning — 2019 marks 24 years since my adoption.
 The year of the pig in Chinese culture is considered an auspicious year.
-It also is twelve years since my first visit back to China where I visited my orphanage and met my foster family for the first time.
+It also is twelve years since my first visit back to China in 2007 where I visited my orphanage and met my foster family.
 I am in the process of completing genetic testing to match biological relatives in China.
-I believe that being vulnerable to this invasive procedure will inspire my research into China’s former one-child policy.
-I plan to return to China this summer to reunite with my biological family and experience Chinese art and culture in furtherance of reconciling my two cultures.
-I plan to study the contemporary Chinese artists Gu Wenda, Qiu Zhijie, Sun Xun, Qiu Jie, Ai Wei Wei, and Song Dong.
+I believe that being vulnerable to this invasive procedure will aid in my research of my heritage and China’s former one-child policy.
+From the cultural visit, I plan to further explore the themes of reconciling my two cultures and trauma through print-based installations.